Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 45-point total in eight of 13 games this season.
+- Georgia and its opponents have combined to score more than 45 points in eight of 13 games this season.

+- Michigan and its opponents have combined to score more than 45 points in eight of 13 games this season.

-- The two teams combine to score 77.1 points per game, 32.1 more than the total in this contest.
+- The two teams combine to score 77.1 points per game, 32.1 more than the over/under in this contest.

-- The 25.6 combined points per game that these two squads have allowed this season are 19.4 fewer than the 45 over/under in this contest.
+- This contest's over/under is 19.4 points more than the 25.6 these two squads combine to surrender per game this season.

 - Bulldogs games this season feature an average total of 51.2 points, a number 6.2 points higher than Friday's over/under.